 Gas Utilities and Infrastructure conducts natural gas distribution operations primarily through the regulated public utilities of Piedmont Natural Gas and Duke Energy Ohio.

 Duke Energy Renewables primarily acquires, develops, builds and operates wind and solar renewable generation throughout the continental U.S. The portfolio includes nonregulated renewable energy and energy storage assets.

-Duke Energy Renewables, part of the Commercial Renewables business segment, includes utility-scale wind and solar generation assets that total 2,907 MW across 14 states from 21 wind projects, 99 solar projects and one energy storage system.
-The power produced from renewable generation is primarily sold through long-term contracts to utilities, electric cooperatives, municipalities and commercial and industrial customers.
+Duke Energy Renewables, part of the Commercial Renewables business segment, includes utility-scale wind and solar and distributed solar generation assets that total 2,991 MW across 18 states from 21 wind projects, 99 solar projects and one energy storage system.
+The power produced from renewable generation is primarily sold through long‑term contracts to utilities, electric cooperatives, municipalities and commercial and industrial customers.

-As part of its growth strategy, Duke Energy Renewables has expanded its investment portfolio through the addition of distributed solar companies and projects, energy storage systems and energy management solutions specifically tailored to commercial businesses and other institutions.
+As part of its growth strategy, Duke Energy Renewables has expanded its investment portfolio through the addition of distributed solar companies.

 1 As of December 31, 2018.

 2 For the year ended December 31, 2018.

 3 Contains projects included in tax equity structures where investors have differing interests in the projects’ economic attributes (100 percent of the tax equity projects’ capacity is included).